sudhirkhanger/FrequentlyUsedGitCommands/README.md

     git show <SHA1>

-git add filename - add the file to staging index
+Adds the files from the working directory to the staging index aka staging files

+    git add <filename>

+Removes files from the staging index but doesn't delete the actual content

-git rm --cached <file> - remove the file from the staging index without deleting
+    git rm --cached <file>

-git add . - add all files recursively from the current directory
+Add all files and folders from the current directory

+    git add .

+Saves or records the changes to the repository (from the staging index)

+	git commit #Opens the editor
-git commit -m "Initial commit" - only message and no description
+	git commit -m <msg> #Use <msg> as the commit message

+Displays files modified, location of lines added/removed, and actual changes

-git diff - look at changes made but not committed
+    git diff

+Displays all tags

+    git tag

+Creates annotated tags(more info)

-git tag -a v1.0 - add tag v1.0 to the latest commit (-a stands for annotated tag)
+    git tag -a v1.0

-git tag - display all tags
+Add tag to a particular commit

-git tag -d v1.0 - delete the tags
+    git tag -a v1.0 <SHA1>

+Delete a tag

-git tag -a v1.0 a87984 - Adding A Tag To A Past Commit
+    git tag -d v1.0

+Branch

+master - default or the first branch provided by the git HEAD - points to the active branch

+List all branches

+    git branch

+Create a branch

-git branch - list all branches
+	git branch <branch-name>

-git branch branch-name - create a branch
+Switch to a branch

-git checkout sidebar - switch to branch sidebar
+	git checkout <branch-name>

-git branch -d sidebar - delete the branch sidebar
+git branch -d <branch-name> - delete the branch sidebar

-git branch -D sidebar - force delete when there is a commit
+git branch -D <branch-name> - sidebar - force delete when there is a commit

 git merge <name-of-branch-to-merge-in>